faithtech-charlotte/faith-hotspots-mobile/README.md

 npm run build:ios:preview:remote
 ```

+You can start developing by editing the files inside the **app** directory.
+This project uses [file-based routing](https://docs.expo.dev/router/introduction).

+### Onboarding for iOS real device builds

+Get connected to iOS developer account - Contact Brad

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: